 VCA grouping makes this possible.
 You could create two ordinary groups - one each for volume control on tracks 1 to 3 and 4 to 6.
 You could then create a VCA group (Lead) to control volume on tracks 1 and 6 only (Follows).
-Note also that a track that is a VCA lead in one group can also be a follow in another VCA group: this technique is known as chaining.
+Chaining: this is when a track is a VCA lead in one group and a follow in another VCA group:.

 Tip: Pressing Alt Shift G will toggle on and off item and track media grouping.
-This can be useful if you want to temporarily disable track grouping, then later re-enable it.
+This can be useful if you want to temporarily disable track grouping, then later re-enable it.anaging Groups from the Track Panel.